Frequently Asked Questions

 Roommate matching and assignments for LLCs are generally handled through the individual coordinator of the LLC.

-First impressions are important, but using online networking sites to make complex generalizations about those with whom we live, work, and commune is not the best way to make your first impression.
+First impressions are important, but using social media to make complex generalizations about those with whom we live, work, and commune is not the best way to make your first impression.
 We encourage you to connect with your new roommate before attempting to change rooms.
 It is good to find out what you have in common and what can be learned from each other.
 If you remain uncomfortable and room selection remains open, you can feel free to submit a room change form that will allow you to switch to another room.

 We want you to have the best experience possible while living on campus.
 Before you decide to change rooms, please consider that roommate issues may persist even in a new environment.
 We recommend contacting your RA and/or RLC for further assistance.
 Your Residence Life staff has been trained to help you talk about issues affecting you and your current roommate.